- What is it?

 Depression.
 People with serious depression have increased rates of bone loss, as do people who take selective serotonin reuptake inhibitor (SSRI) antidepressants.
 More research is necessary to better understand the associations between depression and SSRIs and bone loss.

 Use of proton pump inhibitors.
-The Food and Drug Administration (FDA) recently ordered new safety information on the labels of prescription and over-the-counter labels for proton pump inhibitors about a possible increased risk of fractures to the hip, wrist and spine for people using these medications.
+The Food and Drug Administration (FDA) requires safety information on the labels of prescription and over-the-counter labels for proton pump inhibitors about a possible increased risk of fractures to the hip, wrist and spine for people using these medications.
 Proton pump inhibitors are used to treat a variety of gastrointestinal disorders.
 They are generally prescribed for a two-week course and are not to be used more than six weeks in a year.
 In observational studies, the risk rises with prolonged use and high doses of proton pump inhibitors.
 Further study is needed to verify any increased risk of fractures.

 After discussing your individual concerns about osteoporosis with your health care professional, a series of laboratory tests may be recommended.
 These tests will help identify or rule out conditions other than menopause that may be causing low bone density.
 They include: